 If you are on a budget, you can use the internal Pinterest scheduler at no charge at all.
 The downside of this method is that you are limited to scheduling only 30 pins at a time.
-If you need to more than that, over the period you will be away, then you will need to use something different.
+If you need to more than that, you will need to use something different.

 You can also sign up for an account with Hootsuite.
 You can schedule your content through this system in the same way you can use others.
 Schedule all of your pins to go out while you are away, so you never miss a beat.